UMass-Meta-LLM-Eval/llm_eval/README.md

 2. `-e` or `--eval-config`: The name of the config JSON file in the `configs` directory.
 This file contains the configuration for the evaluation to run.

+3. `-be` or `-eb`: The name of the config JSON file in the `configs` directory.
+This file contains the configuration for both the benchmark and evaluation to run.

-3. `-i` or `--inspect-config`: The name of the config JSON file in the `configs` directory.
+4. `-i` or `--inspect-config`: The name of the config JSON file in the `configs` directory.
 This file contains the configuration for manual inspection of the model output, which will be printed to the console.

+5. `-v` or `--verbose`: If set, the output will be more verbose.

+6. `--json-db`: Use a local JSON database instead of MongoDB.
+Useful for testing.

+7. `--markdown`: Used with the `inspect` job to save the output to a markdown file.

 For example, to run a benchmark job using the config present in `configs/benchmark.json`, you can run the following command: